reidfalconer/landcover_classification/README.md

 ## Confusion Matrix

-This gives us a final prediction accuracy of ~**99%** which is a state-of-the-art performance result and beats the current benchmark (Helber et al, 2018) by 0.43%.
+This gives us a final prediction accuracy of ~**99%** which is a state-of-the-art performance result and beats the current benchmark (Helber et al., 2018) by 0.43%.

 ![eurosat_confusion_matrix](images/eurosat_confusion_matrix.png)